torqueforge/poodgate-2016/outline.md

 4) try to make changes only on a single line of code (can't always, but try)
 5) run the tests after each change
 6) if the tests fail, undo and make a better change

+##### To make the actual change (step 3 above)

+1) Parse some code.
+2) Execute the code without using the result. (step is sometimes skipped)
+3) Execute the code and use the result
+4) Delete unused code.

+Simple rules.
+Like flocking or schooling rules, seemingly complex behavior emerges.

 ##### Other things to say
 Never chase after red; if the tests fail, undo and make a change that leaves the tests green.